Medical Plans - Human Resources at Ohio State

 You can search for network plan providers at OSU Health Plan Member Search or by calling OSU Health Plan at (800) 678-6269.

 When traveling: Any individual enrolled in one of the university-sponsored medical plans automatically has access to Ohio State Travel Assistance services at no cost to enrollees.
 You are covered for emergency and urgent care, outside Ohio or internationally.
-To determine your coverage level and to determine if your plan covers non-emergency care from out-of-network providers read the Medical Plans-Specific Plan Details or contact OSU Health Plan at (614) 292-4700 for assistance.
+To determine your coverage level and to determine if your plan covers non-emergency care from out-of-network providers read the Medical Plans-Specific Plan Details or contact OSU Health Plan at (614) 292-4700, option 0, for assistance.

 Residing outside of Ohio for 30 consecutive days or more: Access to care when residing outside Ohio for an extended time is available through special enrollment in the Out-of-Area Plan.
 See “Medical Plan Options” in the Benefits Overview Book